codedread/erp/README.md

   * Duplicate words are allowed.

   * Results:
-    * For a phrase of length 1, there are 380 unique phrases. (~8 bits).
-Example phrase: program
+    * For a phrase of length 1, there are 452 unique phrases. (~8 bits).
+Example phrase: fudge
-    * For a phrase of length 2, there are 144k unique phrases. (~17 bits).
-Example phrase: magic-ulcer
+    * For a phrase of length 2, there are 204k unique phrases. (~17 bits).
+Example phrase: job-knife
-    * For a phrase of length 3, there are 54.87M unique phrases. (~25 bits).
-Example phrase: even-ankle-scary
+    * For a phrase of length 3, there are 92.34M unique phrases. (~26 bits).
+Example phrase: over-cowl-job
-    * For a phrase of length 4, there are 20.85B unique phrases. (~34 bits).
-Example phrase: frigid-earth-order-book
+    * For a phrase of length 4, there are 41.74B unique phrases. (~35 bits).
+Example phrase: even-elf-fluster-sour
-    * For a phrase of length 5, there are 7.92T unique phrases. (~42 bits).
-Example phrase: villain-cowl-scale-drape-house
+    * For a phrase of length 5, there are 18.86T unique phrases. (~44 bits).
+Example phrase: blender-own-chin-trance-castle
-    * For a phrase of length 6, there are 3.01Qa unique phrases. (~51 bits).
-Example phrase: tower-daft-drink-toast-auction-egg
+    * For a phrase of length 6, there are 8.52Qa unique phrases. (~52 bits).
+Example phrase: fog-down-spend-butter-junk-lab
-    * For a phrase of length 7, there are 1.14Qi unique phrases. (~59 bits).
-Example phrase: power-soak-ogre-nostril-pill-soak-flank